escodebar/escodebar/README.md

 It receives updates from the Bitbucket server on several repository events and passes relevant information to the configured hangouts channel.

 **Detector assembly test:**
-I collaborate in the development of a framework to test our detector's assembly.
+I collaborated in the implementation of our detector's assembly test.
-It allows to automatically detect missing connections or defects in the assembled detector.
+It allows to automatically detect missing connections or defects in the assembled detectors.

 **Git trainings:**
-I prepare trainings, in which the functionality and internals of Git are discussed, to improve the quality of our collaboration.
+I prepare trainings, in which the functionality and internals of Git are discussed, to improve our version control and our collaboration.

 **Used technologies:**
 Python, py.test, Cypress, Vue.js, Vuex, Vue Router, gRPC, Flask, marshmallow, Git, Bitbucket, pip, Bazel, Ansible, requests, Docker, Helm, Drone, Buildkite